 How to Obtain the “VISA on ARRIVAL” (VoA)

-Travelers from the above countries must be in possession of a passport which is valid for at least 6 months from the date of arrival and the completed embarkation/disembarkation card they received from their airline.
+Travelers from the above countries must be in possession of a passport which is valid for at least 6 months from the date of arrival.
 They must sometimes also be able to prove they have sufficient funds for their stay in Indonesia, if the immigration officer has doubts that they can.
 Sometimes it is necessary to show them the return ticket or confirmation slip.
 But since travelers can book easily online now and on short notice, this is very rare.

-Arriving travelers with Visa-On-Arrival status have to go first to one of the “VoA Counters” to pay the appropriate fee and have their passports stamped with the VoA before proceeding to the Immigration Clearance Desk.
-Payment of visa fees can be made in US Dollar or Indonesia Rupiah or EUR.
-Sometimes other currencies are accepted to avoid long cues and problems at the counter.
-After you land, make it quick to get to the payment counters, the cues can be really long, and after paying, you will have to cue again for the immigration process.
-Although they just opened the new airport it can still take a loooong time till you get to the conveyer belt to pick up your luggage (90min)
+Arriving travelers with Visa-On-Arrival status have to go first to one of the “VoA Counters” to pay the appropriate fee before proceeding to the Immigration Clearance Desk.
+Payment of visa fees can be made in US Dollar or Indonesia Rupiah, AUS$, or EUR.
+Sometimes other currencies are accepted.
+But to avoid long cues and problems at the counter it’s better to have the cash ready.
+After you land, make it quick to get to the payment counters, the queues can sometimes be quite long.
+And after paying, you will have to queue again for the immigration process (which can take up to 1hour if you are unlucky).
+Although they just opened the new airport it can still take a painfully loooong time till you get to the conveyer belt to pick up your luggage.

 Weapons, narcotics and pornography are prohibited to bring into Bali.
 Pets are strictly banned to prevent the spread of rabies.

 Alcohol & Tobacco

 You are only allowed to bring a maximum of one liter of alcohol, 200 cigarettes, 50 cigars or 100grams of tobacco and a reasonable amount of perfume into Indonesia.
 Photographic equipment, typewriters, laptop computers and radios are admitted, provided that they are taken out on departure.
 All these should be declared via a customs declaration form that must be completed before arrival.
 The form will be handed to you in the airplane, together with the arrival card, that you must fill in.